Ensembles

 Concert Choir

-The Concert Choir is an auditioned mixed choir open to students of all majors in the university.
+Concert Choir is an auditioned mixed choir open to students of all majors in the university.
 Auditions are held in August, the week before classes begin.
-Concert Choir collaborates frequently with area high schools, consistent with its mission to share our love of music with others and to uplift others through choral singing.
-The Concert Choir is committed to engaging meaningfully in service to the community.
-In recent years, we have participated in the Out of the Darkness suicide awareness community walk and in the Meetup Cleanup initiative for combating littering in Denton county.
-Concert Choir combines annually with the A cappella Choir and University Singers to form the UNT Grand Chorus, which performs extended works with orchestra.
-Recent performances include Verdi's Requiem and Mendelssohn’s Elijah.
+Consistent with its mission to share our love of music with others and to uplift others through choral singing, Concert Choir is committed to engaging meaningfully in service to the community.
+In recent years, we have participated in the Out of the Darkness suicide awareness community walk, the Meetup Cleanup initiative for combating littering in Denton county, and sustaining the Butterfly Garden at UNT.
+Concert Choir combines annually with the A Cappella Choir and University Singers to form the UNT Grand Chorus, which performs extended works with orchestra.
+Recent performances include Verdi's Requiem, Mendelssohn’s Elijah, and Brahms Requiem.

 Director